SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 class HelloContextTest extends ContextAwareTest {
 ```
 The base class is responsible for creation of a test fixture for a Bounded Context under
 the test before each test, and for disposing the fixture after.
+The fixture is accessed using
+the `context()` method.

 We pass the Hello Context for testing using its builder by implementing the abstract method
-`contextBuilder()`:
+`contextBuilder()` inherited from `ContextAwareTest`:
 <?embed-code file="examples/hello/src/test/java/io/spine/helloworld/server/hello/HelloContextTest.java"
              start="@Override"
              end="    }"?>